rwynn/monstache-site/src/config.md

 To disable collection splitting altogether, set this option to `-1`.
 In this case monstache will not try to segment the collection, but rather use a single cursor for the entire read.

+## direct-read-stateful

+boolean (default `false`)

+When this setting is set to true monstache will mark direct read namespaces as complete after they have been fully read in a collection named `directreads` in the monstache config database.

+On subsequent restarts monstache will check this collection and only start direct reads for the namespaces not in the completed list.

+This allow you to keep the list the direct read namespaces in the configuration but manage the list that has completed and should not be run again externally in MongoDB.
+Deleting the `directreads` collection and restarting monstache will force a full sync.

 ## disable-change-events

 boolean (default `false`)